loeeeee/wiki-search/README.md

 - Better query optimization by the database engine
 - Reduced I/O overhead

+**Rebuild Option**: The `--rebuild` flag clears all existing link resolutions and rebuilds them from scratch:
+- Clears `from_article` and `to_article` foreign keys for all links in batched manner
+- Re-resolves all links using the existing optimization
+- Useful for fixing corrupted link data or after schema changes

 This is useful when:
 - Re-running link resolution without reloading articles
 - Debugging link resolution issues
 - Optimizing link resolution performance independently
+- Fixing corrupted link relationships with `--rebuild`

 ### Options for load_wiki_dump